mrguseinov/machine/README.md

 ## Step 1: Create Virtual Machine

-Open [PowerShell as admin](https://www.top-password.com/blog/5-ways-to-run-powershell-as-administrator-in-windows-10/) and run the following code to install and run the `create.ps1` script:
+Open [PowerShell as admin](https://www.top-password.com/blog/5-ways-to-run-powershell-as-administrator-in-windows-10/) and run the following code to download the repository as an archive, unzip it and run the `create.ps1` script:

 ```powershell
 $RepositoryUrl = "https://raw.githubusercontent.com/mrguseinov/machine"